-LLM Optimization Made Simple: A Beginner's Guide to Ax
+LLM Optimization Made Simple: A Beginnerβs Guide to Ax

-π― Goal: Learn how to make your AI programs smarter, faster, and cheaper through automatic optimization.
+Goal: Learn how to make your AI programs smarter, faster, and cheaper through automatic optimization.
+Time to first results: 5 minutes

 π Table of Contents